 1. Alas Babylon, by Pat Frank – This book is usually makes it to the number one spot on many lists.
-It’s a story about a small Florida town and its residents struggling to survive after a nuclear bomb is dropped.
+It’s a story about a small Florida town and its residents struggling to survive after a nuclear attack happened.

 2. Lights Out, by Robert Crawford – A story about a man who finds himself away from home when the entire power grid goes down.
 He must find the strength and courage to trek back across the country to be reunited with his family.

-3. One Second After, by William R. Forstchen – An EMP is released by a high altitude nuclear bomb knocking out the lights all over the country, and disabling almost ever electronic device available.
+3. One Second After, by William R. Forstchen – An EMP is released by a high altitude nuclear blast knocking out the lights all over the country, and disabling almost ever electronic device available.

 History profession John Matherson must learn to survive with his two daughters as the world as they know it descends into chaos.
 Read our full review before here.

 4. One Year After, by Willam R. Forstchen – Sequel to the best-seller, One Second After.

 This novel goes back to the town where John Masterson and his two daughters struggled to survive and revisits their plight, one year later.

 5. No Blade of Grass, by John Christopher – A story about survivors from London struggling to survive after a terrible plague wipes out the grain supply.

 6. Patriots: Surviving the Coming Collapse, by James Wesley Rawles – A very educational survival book.
 It’s a fiction story but the number of educational elements make it seem like reference material.

 7. Survivors: A Novel of the Coming Collapse, by James Wesley Rawles – The next installment to the popular Patriots.